 The Adamson lab has a strong commitment to bench to bedside translational research and rehabilitation.
 Dr. Adamson is a passionate advocate for health equality, accessibility to care, and minority groups where she continuously presents epidemiological research on gender differences in TBI to policy leaders.

-The Adamson Lab is involved in a range of studies including TBI and more:
+The Adamson Lab is involved in a range of studies for TBI and COVID-19:

 For additional information, to participate in research, or to support our research contact Srija Seenivasan on 469-600-6554 or email email@example.com.